cvent/lounge/README.md

 ### Schema Extension <a id="schema-extend"></a>

 It is useful to have a common base schema, that all other schemas / models would extend or "inherit" properties from.
-This can be accomplished by either using the `Schema.extend` function.
-When performed all property definitions, virtuals, methods, statics, and middleware that are present in the base schema **but not** present in destination schema are copied into the destination schema.
+This can be accomplished by using the `Schema.extend` function.
+When used all properties, virtuals, methods, statics, and middleware that are present in the base schema **but not** present in destination schema are copied into the destination schema.